Baby Safety Month: Childproofing Your Home

 Childproofing your home is an essential part of preparing for a baby.
-As your child grow, you will need to adjust your childproofing based on their mobility and understanding of the hazards around them.
-Here are some quick tips to get you started on building a safe, hazard-free environment for you baby.
+As your child grows, you will need to adjust your childproofing based on their mobility and understanding of the hazards around them.
+Here are some quick tips to get you started on building a safe, hazard-free environment for your baby.

 General Childproofing Tips

 - Use safety gates — Safety gates at the top and bottom of stairs and in doorways of rooms with hazards can help keep your child safe from injury.
 Experts recommend that hardware-mounted gates be used at the top of staircases instead of expanding pressure bars, due to the increased risk of injury associated with stair falls.

 - Use doorknob covers — Similar to gates, doorknob covers can restrict your child’s access to different parts of your home and keep them from rooms with hazards.
 These are especially useful for high-hazard areas like garages, home exits, and laundry rooms.
 When purchasing doorknob covers, be sure they are easy for adults to use in case of emergency.

 - Use corner and edge bumpers — Adding bumpers to furniture and features with sharp or hard edges can protect against head injuries, eye injuries, bruises, and fractures.

 - Keep furniture away from high windows — Moving furniture away from windows with help prevent children from climbing onto windowsills.
 Screens are not strong enough to keep a child from falling through a window.

 - Avoid blinds with looped cords — Window blinds with looped cords can pose a strangulation hazard for children.
 It is recommended that blinds, shades, and draperies purchased before 2001 be repaired or replaced with updated models.